-The application has the Search feature with that allows searching for sky objects in any place.
-For example, you would like to find a meteor shower "June Bootids" and watch it.
+The application has the Search feature that allows searching for sky objects in any place.
 Tap Search and find the desired name.
 Then go back to the night sky, set Time Machine and enjoy it.

 The Search feature allows you to switch between the following categories: